joejoemallianjoe/DDQN-Snake/README.md

 You don't need to necessarily download the rbxl file, it's just if you want to see everything else I put.
+I've tested the backpropagation function in my script and it does seem to work on both regression and classification problems with good accuracy.
+I'm not really sure what the problem is, because I've changed the reward structure a bit, tested different hyperparameters, and tried a few different network structures.
+Maybe I missed something in my implementation?